-Manufactured home plumbing problems are really common for different reasons.
+Manufactured home (also known as a mobile home) plumbing problems are really common for different reasons.

 This issue, in particular, you can fix yourself with the appropriate tool.
 The tool is called a snake and it’s the one professionals use.
 You can also buy the smaller version for smaller clogs and do the unclogging yourself which will save you time and money.